Owsley County, Kentucky: History

 The first settler of Booneville was James Moore Sr. His home was just outside of Booneville, in front of today's Booneville Homes apartments.
 Moore's son, James Jr., built a two-room cabin across the river from his parents.
 This cabin still exists, though it has been enlarged and remodeled through the years.
 It is currently owned by Booneville's mayor, Charles Long.

 James Moores' land included all of Booneville, extending east across the South Fork River and towards Lerose.
 The community was originally known as Moore's Station, but it was renamed Booneville (for Daniel Boone) when it was incorporated in 1846.
 James Moore Jr. was the first postmaster.
 When the county was formed in 1843, Elias Moore donated the land for its seat.
 The post office opened in 1844.
 Owsley County lost part of its territory to Jackson County in 1858, and two years later lost more to Wolfe County.
 In 1870, Lee County was formed, and Owsley County was reduced to its present size.

 The first permanent settlers of Owsley County were the Moore, Bowman, Baker, Gabbard, and Reynolds families.
 Most land patents came from Virginia, which Kentucky was once a part of.
 These were issued for military service, settlement or preemption, and for warrants from the treasury.
 Some families even today live on their original land grants.

-Unfortunately, the court house burned to the ground January 1929, destroying all of Owsley County's early records.
+The original courthouse burned to the ground January 1929, destroying all of Owsley County's early records.
 Fire struck again on January 5, 1967, seriously damaging the replacement court house.